gbd-consult/gbd-websuite/doc/books/dev-en/client.doc.md

 Developer documentation for the GWS client.

+## util script :util

+The util script, accessible via `/_/webSystemAsset/path/util.js` provides helpers for non-React html pages (standalone templates).

+Currently, it handles only GWS login/logout functionality.
+On page load, it looks for a form with an ID `gwsLoginForm` or `gwsLogoutForm` and supplies it with a `submit` event handler, which takes care of the data exchange with the GWS API.

+The login form must contain input fields with IDs `gwsUsername` and `gwsPassword`.

+During login, the script adds `gwsLoginProgress` class name to the `body` element, and if the login has failed, `gwsLoginError`.
+This can be used in css to show/hide progress and error indicators.

+On success, both login and logout reload the current page by default.

 ## HTML template for the client :template

 The GWS client requires a specially constructed HTML template.
 This template can be static or dynamic (an "asset"), and